kimdaxterkid/Budgety/README.md

 ![Project Snapshot](./Project-Snapshot.png)

 ## Update History
+12.18.2019
+- Update the UpdateBudget function in budget controller
+- Deal with the case when only has the expense item for percentage

 12.08.2019
 - Update the clearFields function to clean up the input area
 - Fix the bug that income and expense will not add empty fields